YangLab/CIRCexplorer/README.md

 *After one year's tensive development, we have upgraded and extended CIRCexplorer to a new version -- [CIRCexplorer2](https://github.com/YangLab/CIRCexplorer2), with many improvements and lots of new features.
 Welcome to use and cite it!*

+*NEWS: [CIRCpedia](http://www.picb.ac.cn/rnomics/circpedia) is an integrative database, aiming to annotating alternative back-splicing and alternative splicing in circRNAs across different cell lines.
+Welcome to use!*

 ##A schematic flow shows the pipeline

 ![pipeline](https://raw.githubusercontent.com/YangLab/CIRCexplorer/master/flow.jpg)